shubhangi0001/shubhangi0001/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/shubhangi0001](https://github.com/shubhangi0001)

-- 💬 Ask me about **When coding gets tough, it's tempting to stick with familiar solutions.
+- 💬 Ask me about **When coding gets tough, sticking with familiar solutions is tempting.
 But sometimes, the key to cracking a difficult problem is thinking outside the box and finding a unique solution that no one else has thought of.**

 - 📫 How to reach me **shubhangigoswami01@gmail.com**